CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 ### 4.1 Literature

-Further information on threats and security measures in the "Web Applications" area can be found in the following publications, among others:
+Further information on threats and security measures in the area of ​​"web applications" can be found in the following publications, among others:

 * #### [HILWEB] Help for using the web application module